top of page

 3. Luis Suárez Miramontes (1953–1973)

-Luis Suárez Miramontes was an attacking midfielder of exceptional elegance and vision, capable of orchestrating play while influencing scoring opportunities.
+Luis Suárez Miramontes was an elegant attacking midfielder capable of dictating play and contributing goals at the highest level.

 2. Andres Iniesta (2000–2024)